polygonboutique/Xreal/xreal/README.txt

 10) KNOWN ISSUES
 __________________________________________

-	* Omni-bot does not compile for 64 bit targets because the GameMonkey scripting engine does not support it
-	* Broken map loading screen
-	* A few skys are broken (r_fastsky 1 can help with this)
 	* Light bleeding problems with cg_shadows 4 - 5 which are typical for variance shadow mapping

 ___________________________________________________